 The minimum requirement for boys to gain admission into the Sixth Form is six full course (I)GCSE passes at grade A* or 8/9, including their chosen Sixth Form subjects.
 The minimum requirement for English Language and Maths is (I)GCSE passes at grade A or 9-7 (unless these subjects are to be studied in Sixth Form, as above).

 Stage 1: Upon registration, City of London will request a reference from the Head of the boy’s current school.
 In early November, boys are invited to an assessment day at the school.
-They are required to sit written assessments in their chosen A Level subjects as well as completing the CAT 4 cognitive ability test.
+They are required to sit written assessments in three of their chosen A Level subjects as well as completing the CAT 4 cognitive ability test.

 Do read our blog to find out more about the CAT 4 Test.